JuanMoya/Chipathon2025_gf180/gf180_examples/inverter/xschem/README.md

 ## inverter_tb_tran_colab.sch

 ## 3_stage_RO.sch
-This is a hierarchical example that uses the inverter presented above.
-First, let's create a new schematic with 3 inverters cascaded, as presented below.
+This is a hierarchical example that uses the inverter shown above.
+First, create a new schematic with three inverters cascaded, as shown below.
+Open the library symbol using the "Shift + I" key combination, navigate to the folder containing the inverter symbol, and place it in the schematic window.

  <p align="center">
    <img src="./img/RO_sch.png" width="600" />